-Paragraph 43(1A) provides that the proceeds on disposal of the equity shares must be translated to the functional currency of the headquarter company at the average exchange rate for the year of assessment.
-The proceeds on disposal of the equity shares in Botswana Pula is BWP159 600 (\$20 000 x BWP7,98).
+Paragraph 43(1A) provides that the proceeds on disposal of the equity shares must be translated to the local currency of the headquarter company, which is the headquarter company's functional currency, at the average exchange rate for the year of assessment or at the spot rate on date of disposal.
+Company C elected to apply the average exchange rate.
+The proceeds on disposal of the equity shares in Botswana Pula is BWP159 600 (\$20 000 × BWP7,9800).